-Creating a network allows to have multi-container applications, as only containers in the same network can communicate.
+Creating a network allows to have multi-container applications, as containers are able to communicate only if they are in the same network.

 Docker Compose is a tool to define and share multi-container applications.
 It uses a YAML file to define all services so that they can be operated with a single command.

-docker Docker CLI docker build -t image:v1 /path Create an image from the Dockerfile, using path (where the Dockerfile is located) as the build context docker run image :v1 Run an image as a container docker push image :v1 Push an image to the previously specified registry docker pull image3 Pull an image from the previously specified registry docker images List the created images docker scan image Scan an image for security vulnerabilities (via Snyk) docker image history image Show the layers composing an image docker tag image:v1 image2:v1 Create a new tag for the same image.
+docker Docker CLI docker build -t image:v1 /path Create an image from the Dockerfile, using $path$ (where the ${\tt Dockerfile}$ is located) as the build context docker run image :v1 Run an image as a container docker push image :v1 Push an image to the previously specified registry docker pull image3 Pull an image from the previously specified registry docker images List the created images docker scan image Scan an image for security vulnerabilities (via Snyk) docker image history image Show the layers composing an image docker tag image:v1 image2:v1 Create a new tag for the same image.
 Both images will have the same image ID docker ps List all running containers docker ps -a List all containers that ran and exited successfully docker start contID Start a container docker stop contID Stop a container docker stop \$(docker ps -q) Stop all running containers docker logs contID Show the logs for a container docker rm contID Remove a container.
 A container must be in a stopped state to be removed docker volume create volname Create a named volume docker volume inspect volname Show info about a named volume, including its mountpoint on the host machine docker network create app Create a network